jairogarcia1/IT115SP22/Assignment8.md

 ## and modify at least one file from the group's project. (adding a button and new paragraph tag)<br>
 <img width="1440" alt="Screen Shot 2022-05-26 at 8 48 12 PM" src="images/Assignment_8/changes.png"><br><hr><br>

-## Run a diff command (git diff) to document what is different between your version of the file and the previous version (see example below)<br>
+## Run a diff command (git diff) to document what is difference between your version of the file and the previous version (see example below)<br>
 <img width="1440" alt="Screen Shot 2022-05-26 at 8 48 12 PM" src="images/Assignment_8/gitDiff.png"><br><hr><br>

 ## Merge your change into the group's project.
 Step 1 use "git add" (see example below) <br>